bens4lsu/theskinny-publish/Content/velvet-elvis/beneteau.md

-<div class="caption">2023 update:  I only ever wrote the one set of posts for this boat's specific page, and that only covered the "getting there" part of the trip to Cuba.
-But the story is pretty good.</div>
+<h3>2023 update:  I only ever wrote the one set of posts for this boat's specific page, and that only covered the "getting there" part of the trip to Cuba.
+But the story is pretty good.</h3>

 <h2>Trip to Cuba</h2>
 <div class="list-of-links"><ul class="compact">